six-net/Sixnet.Database.SqlServer/README.md

 # EZNEW.Data.SqlServer

-EZNEW.Data.SqlServer is an implementation based on EZNEW.Data for SQLServer database access
+Provides access to SQL Server databases based on the EZNEW development framework

 # Reporting issues and bugs